 So, can flexibility and productivity be balanced out?
-And if so, does flexibility then impact innovation and efficiency?
-Debating flexibility in the workplace raises many concerns, but it is a very important discussion to have today as it has a huge impact on how companies attract, hire, and retain their talent.
+And if so, does flexibility at work impact innovation and efficiency?
+Debating workforce flexibility raises many concerns, but it is a very important discussion to have today as it has a huge impact on how companies attract, hire, and retain their talent.
 In fact, surveys conducted by Bayt.com, the Middle East’s largest job site, repeatedly found that workplace elements relating to flexibility, work-life balance, and friendly culture are on the radar for the majority of job seekers today.
 An all cubicle world and strict work environments usually create weakness in a company’s culture, and, not to mention, these elements can actually lower productivity and creativity levels in employees, due to excessive protocols and bureaucratic structures, as well as the monotonous and uninspiring work environment.
 Some companies may endure that kind of culture, but they won’t stand out, as top talent would most likely not have any interest in such an environment.

 Leading companies acknowledge that talent plays an integral role for a company’s success.
-In order to hire and maintain the right talent, you will have to create and customize a comfortable work environment.
+In order to hire and retain the right talent, you will have to create and customize a flexible work environment.
 Tailoring work environments and cultures to talent’s needs will make employees feel more valued and appreciated, which encourages them to perform to their maximum.
 Everything in life works to benefit all parties involved, if done right and effectively.
 Just like how communication is a two-way street, flexibility follows suit.
 Employees who are entrusted and given more freedom at work are highly appreciative of their flexible managers/employers.
 Thus, in return, employees will build on this approach and give in their maximum effort to meet their manager’s expectations while also being flexible themselves with what is asked of them.

 In this case, employees will be working with their managers, hand-in-hand, towards organizational goals, rather than to simply please each other or avoid reprimand.
 The reality that’s a bit hard to swallow for some managers is that it doesn’t really matter when, where, and how the work is done.
 Of course, this is only true as long as the employee is giving their best in performing the duties and tasks and does not fail to meet deadlines and objectives.
-Creating flexibility at an organization comes in different ways.
-It is not necessarily true that they all apply for your organization but some of them might help you greatly in your efforts to enhance your work environment and talent attraction:

 Working somewhere between 10-30 hours a week creates flexibility.
 An organization that is having trouble finding an employee to fill in a vacancy might consider hiring two part-time employees that split and share duties of one full time position.
 At the same time, many employees may highly benefit from part-time employment, especially those who are still in university, working mothers, or those pursuing their passion and practicing their hobbies on the side.
 Giving the option of a part-time job benefits your organization in having the potential of these employees who are highly talented but are also specifically searching for that work schedule.